zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 earlier OAuth2 Client Credentials flow provides further details about the token properties.

-ORY Hydra is an Apache 2.0 licensed Go server solving OAuth2, OpenID Connect and API security in general.
+Ory Hydra is an Apache 2.0 licensed Go server solving OAuth2, OpenID Connect and API security in general.
 It secures millions of requests per day and has a vibrant and welcoming online community.

-Check out [ORY Hydra at Github](https://github.com/ory/hydra) and the other Ory [API Security](https://www.ory.sh/) products.
+Check out [Ory Hydra at Github](https://github.com/ory/hydra) and the other Ory [API Security](https://www.ory.sh/) products.